 - Change in Assignment Choice requests for students qualifying for services under the Individuals with Disabilities Education Act or for accommodations under Section 504 of the Rehabilitation Act will be considered on an equal basis if the requested school provides an appropriate education in accordance with the student’s Individualized Education Program or Accommodation Plan, is appropriately accessible, and has space in the program the student requires.

-- All Change in Assignment Choice requests are filled from lottery results if space is available; otherwise students are placed on waiting list.
+- All Change in Assignment Choice requests are filled from lottery results and post lottery results if space is available; otherwise students are placed on waiting list.

 Each of the school system’s 11 magnet academies offer an academic theme or focus that allows students to explore a special interest, gift, talent and/or skill at the elementary, middle and high school levels.
 Applications for the following school year are accepted each year beginning in November.
 Magnet slots are limited at each magnet academy.
 Applications are available on the GCS website and from each magnet academy.

 Students may apply to more than one magnet academy.
-Applications are scored based on four criteria: attendance, discipline, grade average (student interview in Grades K-5, 1, 2), and a student statement indicating why the student would like to attend the magnet academy.
+Applications are scored based on four criteria: attendance, discipline, grade average (student interview in Grades 5K, 1 and 2), and a student statement indicating why the student would like to attend the magnet academy.
 Students who apply and qualify during the first application period have a greater chance of being offered a slot than those students who apply and qualify in later rounds.

-Siblings of magnet students who will return the following school year to the school have priority of acceptance in Round 1.
+Siblings of returning magnet students have priority of acceptance in Round 1.
 If magnet slots are available after all siblings who have qualified are placed, non-siblings will be accepted beginning with the highest to the lowest qualifying scores until the school’s assigned magnet slots have been filled.
 A lottery system is used when there are more qualifying students than available slots.
 Qualifying students not selected for a magnet academy are placed on a waiting list.

 - Admission is open to all eligible students and students may apply to more than one magnet academy.